Hamidur Rahman

-Hamidur Rahman (হামিদুর রহমান; 2 February 1953 – 28 October 1971) was a sepoy in Bangladesh Army during the Bangladesh Liberation War.
+Hamidur Rahman (হামিদুর রহমান; 2 February 1953 – 28 October 1971) was a sepoy in the Bangladesh Army during the Bangladesh Liberation War.

-Rahman was killed on 28 October 1971 at Dholoi during the Battle of Dhalai, Srimangal during an attempt to capture the Pakistani Army position.
+Rahman was killed on 28 October 1971 at Dholoi during the Battle of Dhalai, Srimangal, during an attempt to capture the Pakistani Army position.
 The advancing Mukti Bahini column finally captured the Dhalai Border Outpost on 3 November 1971.
 He was posthumously awarded the Bir Sreshtho, the highest recognition of bravery in Bangladesh.
-The Dhalai post was eventually captured permanently by three infantry battalions belonging to 61 Mountain Brigade, one battalion belonging to East Bengal Regiment and 7 Rajputana Rifles supported by an artillery brigade of the Indian Army fought against 12 Frontier Force Regiment of the Pakistan Army.
+The Dhalai post was eventually captured permanently by three infantry battalions belonging to the 61 Mountain Brigade, one battalion belonging to the East Bengal Regiment, and the 7 Rajputana Rifles, supported by an artillery brigade of the Indian Army fought against the 12 Frontier Force Regiment of the Pakistan Army.

 Background

-Rahman was born on 2 February 1953 in Khardo Khalishpur village (Renamed Hamid Nagar) in Moheshpur thana of the Jhenaidah District.
+Rahman was born on 2 February 1953 in Khardo Khalishpur village (renamed Hamid Nagar) in Moheshpur thana of the Jhenaidah District.
 Hamidur Rahman Degree College was named in his honour.
 He was the eldest son of his family.
 During the Partition of India in 1947, his paternal properties fell in India.
 They crossed over the border and settled in the bordering area of Khorda Khalishpur of Jhenaidah.

 Liberation war

-Hamidur Rahman joined East Bengal Regiment on 2 February 1971 and participated in the 1971 Bangladesh Liberation War.
-During the war he made a significant contribution in capturing the Dhalai Border Outpost at Srimangal.
-Though the independence fighters came close to the Border Outpost, it became difficult to capture owing to the enemy machine gun which was continuously firing from the south-western corner of the Dhalai Border Outpost.
-On 28 October 1971, a battle was taking place between 1st East Bengal Regiment and 30 Frontier Force Regiment in Dhalai of Sylhet.
-125 members of the East Bengal Regiment decided to use grenades on the machine gun posts of the Army.
+Hamidur Rahman joined the East Bengal Regiment on 2 February 1971 and participated in the 1971 Bangladesh Liberation War.
+During the war, he made a significant contribution in capturing the Dhalai Border Outpost at Srimangal.
+Though the independence fighters came close to the border outpost, it became difficult to capture owing to the enemy machine gun that was continuously firing from the south-western corner of the Dhalai Border Outpost.
+On 28 October 1971, a battle was taking place between the 1st East Bengal Regiment and the 30 Frontier Force Regiment in Dhalai of Sylhet.
+125 members of the East Bengal Regiment decided to use grenades on the machine gun posts of the army.
 Rahman took the responsibility of throwing grenades, and crawled through the hilly canals.
 He managed to throw two grenades before he was shot.

 Rahman jumped into the enemy machine gun post and engaged in hand-to-hand fighting with the two crews who were guarding the gun, and at one point neutralised the gun.
 Realizing that the machine gun outpost was damaged, the EBR's approach towards the enemy captured their first line within a short period of time.
 After the capture of the Dhalai Border Outpost, members of the EBR found the dead body of Rahman.
 Rahman's efforts helped the East Bengal Regiment take the outpost.
 He was buried in Tripura in India.